 As with any project, goals for success need to be defined beforehand.
-Knowing what capabilities SharePoint possesses and it doesn’t, aids the developmental process and sets reasonable expectations.
+Knowing what capabilities SharePoint possesses, and what it doesn’t, aids the developmental process and sets reasonable expectations.

 In this case, ask our SharePoint experts for guidance on how to customize the platform to your organization’s unique requirements.
 This can prevent a business from investing extra time and resources down the road, or even avoid redesigning the entire system.